 Vacant - to be elected in spring 2020 (Email)

 The responsibilities of NPCA elected directors are:

 NPCA also needs a strong board to assist members and groups through excellent programs and services.
-So, in addition, Elected Directors should:
+In addition, Elected Directors should:

 The Board meets at least four times per year.